ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster.</dd>

 <dt><code>--force-delete-storage</code></dt>
-<dd>Deletes the cluster and any persistent storage that the cluster uses. **Attention**: If you include this flag, the data that is stored in the cluster or its associated storage instances cannot be recovered.
-This value is optional.</dd>
+<dd>Optional: Deletes the cluster and any persistent storage that the cluster uses. **Attention**: If you include this flag, the data that is stored in the cluster or its associated storage instances cannot be recovered.</dd>

 <dt><code><strong>--skip-advance-permissions-check</strong></code></dt>
-<dd>Skip [the check for infrastructure permissions](/docs/openshift?topic=openshift-kubernetes-service-cli#infra_permissions_get) before deleting the cluster.
+<dd>Optional: Skip [the check for infrastructure permissions](/docs/openshift?topic=openshift-kubernetes-service-cli#infra_permissions_get) before deleting the cluster.
 Note that if you do not have the correct infrastructure permissions, the cluster deletion might only partially succeed, such as the IBM-managed master being removed but the worker nodes unable to be removed from your infrastructure account.
-This value is optional.
 You might skip the permissions check if you want to continue an otherwise blocked operation, such as when you use multiple infrastructure accounts and can handle the infrastructure resources separately from the master, if needed later.</dd>

 <dt><code>-f</code></dt>
-<dd>Use this option to force the removal of a cluster without user prompts.
-This value is optional.</dd>
+<dd>Optional: Use this option to force the removal of a cluster without user prompts.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: